croquet/worldcore/README.md

 ### Prereleases

-For prerelases we don't update the `CHANGELOG.md` files, but otherwise use the same steps as above, with prerelease ids `"alpha"` or `"beta"`:
+For prerelases we don't update the `CHANGELOG.md` files, but otherwise use the same steps as above, without updating private packages and with prerelease ids `"alpha"` or `"beta"`:

-    npx lerna version --no-push --preid alpha
-    npx lerna version --no-push --preid beta
+    npx lerna version --no-push --no-private --preid alpha npx lerna version --no-push --no-private --preid beta

 and selecting one of the `pre*` options from the list.